High blood pressure at the doctor’s office may be riskier than you think

 Signs of a larger health issue

-Expert panels, including the U.S. Preventive Services Task Force (USPSTF), recommend out-of-office blood pressure screening to confirm a diagnosis of white coat hypertension before treatment for high blood pressure begins.
+Regardless, expert panels, including the U.S. Preventive Services Task Force (USPSTF), recommend out-of-office blood pressure screening to confirm a diagnosis of white coat hypertension before treatment for high blood pressure begins.

-Monitoring blood pressure at home
+Monitoring blood pressure outside an HCP office

-At-home blood pressure monitoring is a good way to be actively involved in keeping your blood pressure under control.
-It may also provide a more accurate picture of your blood pressure than occasional measurements taken at the doctor's office.
+At-home blood pressure monitoring is a good way to help manage your blood pressure.
+It may also provide a more accurate picture of your blood pressure than occasional measurements taken at the HCP’s office, which may produce the white coat effect.
 Studies show that home measurements, when taken correctly, are better predictors of cardiovascular risk than office measurements.

+There are other benefits, as well.
 Self-monitoring may also be used to help assess how well medications or lifestyle modifications are working.
 And there is evidence to suggest that home monitoring may help people reduce their blood pressure.
-The best way to monitor high blood pressure at home, according to the USPSTF, is to wear a portable monitor for 12 to 24 hours after having an in-office test.
-It will take your blood pressure every 20 to 30 minutes—even when you're asleep.

 Once you’ve measured, you can keep track of your systolic and diastolic numbers using the Sharecare app (available through iOS and Android).
 Convenient and easy to use, it tells you whether your reading is healthy, and helps you recognize changes over time—important for detecting conditions like hypertension.